hamdiz0/qr-code-gen/README.md

 * go to the eks console `EKS>Cluster>"eks-cluster-name">IAM access entries ` and add the user to the cluster with the necessary permissions :

     <img src="./imgs/entry.png" style="width:100%"/>

+* The Terraform configuration is divided into three files:
+  - <a href="./terraform/eks.tf">eks.tf</a>: Contains the main configuration for the EKS cluster.
+  - <a href="./terraform/network.tf">network.tf</a>: Defines the network settings for the EKS cluster.
+  - <a href="./terraform/provider.tf">provider.tf</a>: Specifies the provider configuration for AWS.

 ## `Setting up Jenkins` :